 Incorporation of the access to and use of and technology elements into the national multi-risk contingency plan that is currently being developed.
-In particular to promote its use in risk mapping (hazard and vulnerability assessment);
+In particular to promote its use in risk mapping (hazard and assessment);

 Awareness raising campaigns targeting decision-makers regarding the benefits of using space-based inforamtion, the capacity available in the country and the potential regional and international mechanisms and resources which could be drawn on;